 Although it's impossible to prevent all spam, the more industry thought leaders know about spam activity, the more proactive they can be at stopping unsolicited messages from reaching consumers.

-To ensure the industry receives accurate and timely spam incident reports, industry thought leaders must work together to educate consumers on
+To ensure the industry receives accurate and timely spam incident reports, industry thought leaders must work together to educate consumers on the importance of reporting unsolicited messaging campaigns.
+Reporting these spam incidents is critical to protecting other consumers from similar messaging campaigns.

 For every spam message that goes unreported, consumers remain at risk of falling victim to identity theft, fraud, and other unwelcome consequences.
 By encouraging consumers to report spam to both reporting vehicles listed below, the industry collectively mitigates the risk of consumer harm—a goal all industry affiliates should strive to achieve.